How Using the Kelly Criterion Can Boost Your Bankroll

 Accordingly, the values are represented as follows:

-You can find these same numbers in the image above, and The Kelly Formula expresses it as follows:
+You can find these same numbers in the image above, and the Kelly Criterion Formula expresses it as follows:

 What this means is that you should wager 10 units (or 10% of your bankroll) on this coin toss.